Bias A-head? Analyzing Bias in Transformer-Based Language Model Attention Heads: Assessing Gender Bias in BERT and GPT

 There are 144 attention heads in BERT-base and GPT-2$_{Small}$; we obtain a bias score, $b_{i,j}$, for each of the attention heads.
 We visualize the bias score distribution in Figure \ref{fig:bias-score-distribution} and Figure \ref{fig:bias-score-distribution-gpt2} respectively.
 It shows that most of the attention heads have a bias score that is centered around 0, indicating that they have no major effect on the SEAT score.
 Notably, there are several attention heads (on the right tail of the distribution curve) that have much higher bias scores compared to others.
 Moreover, GPT-2 contains more attention heads with pronounced negative bias scores than BERT, indicating that there are less biased attention heads in GPT-2.\footnote{Relatedly, the SEAT score of GPT-2$_{Small}$ is 0.351 while that of BERT-base is 1.35.} In the ensuing analysis, we examine the biased heads, especially those with higher bias score values.

 To understand the location of biased heads in BERT and GPT, we created a heatmap (Figure \ref{fig:biased-heads} and Figure \ref{fig:biased-heads-gpt2} respectively) in which each cell represents a particular attention head, and the darker the color of the cell, the higher the bias score.
-Consistent with prior litarature \citep{kaneko-bollegala-2021-debiasing}, the identified biased heads appear across all layers.
+Consistent with \citep{kaneko-bollegala-2021-debiasing}, the identified biased heads appear across all layers.
+In Appendix \ref{appx:target}, we demonstrate a simple debiasing strategy by masking out a small set of highly biased heads, can mitigate PLM bias, without affecting the language modeling and NLU capability.

-\subsection{Counter-stereotype experiment}
+\subsection{Counter-Stereotype Experiment}

 We now turn to evaluate if the identified biased heads - those attention heads with positive bias scores - indeed encode more stereotypical associations than non-biased attention heads with negative bias scores.
 We propose a \textit{counter-stereotype experiment} for this purpose.